The book of Revelation has many references to “the beast.” What or who is the beast? What does it do? What does God tell us to do about the beast?

 This beast will be allowed to exercise its end-time power over the world and the Church for only a very short time of 42 months or 3½ years.
 God will then step in to stop the ruthless madness, which will take over the earth and threaten to annihilate the true Church of Jesus Christ along with all of mankind (Matthew 24:22).

-For additional study, see the articles in the sections on the “End Times.”
+For additional study, see the articles in the section on “Revelation.”